brunograna/HoneyMYSQL/README.md

   $this->setDatabase("DatabaseName");
 }
 ```
 After that the HoneyMYSQL library is configured.
-To instance the object just do it:
+To instantiate the object just do it:
 ```
   require_once('HoneyMYSQL');
   $honey = new HoneyMYSQL();